dulapahv/v3-dulapahv-portfolio/README.md

 **Note: This version will not receive further updates.**

-This version was created using Next.js, Tailwind CSS, HeroUI, and TypeScript.
+This version was created using Next.js, Tailwind CSS, and HeroUI.

 ---